ansyral/redis-in-action-learning-notes/chapter4.md

    - command `slaveof` during runtime.
      Use this option, Redis immediately try to connect to master to start replication process.

+   Master/slave chains:

-   Master/slave chains: when read load significantly outweights write load, single master cannot write to all of its slaves fast enough.
+   when read load significantly outweights write load, single master cannot write to all of its slaves fast enough.
 We can set up a layer of intermediate Redis master/slave nodes that can help with replication duties.

    ![example](./images/master-slave-chain.jpg)

-   Now we have multiple slaves, we need to verify data gets to disk on multiple machines:
+   With replication we have multiple slaves, we need to verify data gets to disk on multiple machines:

    ```python
     def wait_for_sync(mconn, sconn):